UTDNebula/website/docs/roles/overview.md

 ---
 title: Roles Overview
-description: Project Nebula is made of core maintainers and contributors who all play a role in Project Nebula's mission.
+description: Nebula Labs is made of core maintainers and contributors who all play a role in Nebula Labs's mission.
 Find out who has which responsbilities here.
 sidebar_position: 1
 ---